chrisp1591/getdataCourseProject/README.md

 tidy dataset is:
 run_analysis.R

+The script uses the readr and dplyr packages.
+It will create the two datasets as local variables in R (combined_data and summarized data) and also write the datasets to the working directory as text files ("combined_data.txt" and "summarized_data.txt").

+The script expects data to be in subdirectory "UCI HAR Dataset" and will try to unpack the original zipfile if the subdirectory does not exist.

 The code book that describes the variables, data, and transformations is:
 CodeBook.md (generated from CodeBook.Rmd by knitr)